 Neither of these beliefs is true; you could end up facing medical expenses that are not covered by your settlement, or you could find you are unable to return to work and make a living, yet your settlement does not cover the years you are facing without the ability to work.
 It is essential you understand your personal injuries’ long-term effects to avoid making a mistake that could threaten your financial security and your loved ones for a very long time to come.

 What if you find your ability to do the simplest tasks—such as walking, standing, sitting, bending, carrying, driving, dressing—have been impaired by your accident?
 What if your accident left you with impairments to your memory or your ability to think, speak, or comprehend?
 What if your accident has impacted your ability to taste, smell, hear, or feel?
 Or, you have suffered a partial or complete loss of hearing or sight?
-Speaking to a knowledgeable Ohio personal injury attorney before making any decisions will ensure you don’t make a mistake that could affect you for a lifetime.
+Speaking to our knowledgeable Ohio personal injury attorneys before making any decisions will ensure you don’t make a mistake that could affect you for a lifetime.

-What is the Average Personal Injury Settlement?
+What is the Average PI Settlement?

 There is no such thing as an “average” settlement.
 The damages in your specific case will vary significantly from the damages for anyone else’s injury case.
 You may be entitled to medical expenses, pain, and suffering, lost wages (current and future), emotional trauma, and/or punitive damages.
 There can also be awards for punitive damages if you can prove the defendant acted maliciously or intentionally.
 The extent of your injuries and whether you will be able to return to work relatively soon—or ever—will factor into your injury settlement.
 Lifelong pain and suffering and/or emotional trauma will also be a factor in your settlement amount.

 What are the Most Common Personal Injury Claims?